spheronFdn/documentations/docs/quick-start/quick-deploy.md

 Get control of the build settings for your site based on the framework of your app.

-Click [here](configure-build/get-started.md/#configuring-the-deployment) to know more about the build settings required by ArGo for your framework.
+Click [here](configure-build/get-started.md/#configuring-the-deployment) to know more about the build settings required by Spheron for your framework.

 <img src={require('@site/static/img/deploy-build-options.png').default} />

 <!-- #### Continuous Deployment

 Simply set the public directory of your project to your GitHub repository and define the build command.
-ArGo will run the build command and deploy the result whenever you push to your Git repo.
+Spheron will run the build command and deploy the result whenever you push to your Git repo.
 The benefits of using continuous deployment include:

 - No deploying without committing and pushing first
 - Easy collaboration through pull requests